 8am to 8pm, Monday to Friday, and 9am to 4pm on Saturdays.
 Their website can be found at www.stepchange.org

-Northumbrian Water partners with WaterAid, an organisation that works to provide access to safe water and suitable sanitation.
+Northumbrian Water partners with WaterAid, an international organisation that works to provide access to clean water, decent toilets and good hygiene.

 We've promised to raise £1 million for WaterAid, and we plan to achieve that sum through charity events, donations and fundraisers.